free things to do in New York City

 Talk | Vanity Fair's Deputy Editor in Conversation

-Kira Pollack is deputy editor of Vanity Fair, working with editor Radhika Jones on editorial direction, evolving the brand's aesthetic and spearheading a number of special projects.
+Kira Pollack is deputy editor of Vanity Fair, working with editor Radhika Jones on editorial direction, more evolving the brand's aesthetic and spearheading a number of special projects.
 Pollack is an award-winning journalist, photo director, film director and executive producer with more than 20 years of experience in multi-platform storytelling.
-As deputy editor at Time, she was responsible for directing the arc of news and feature coverage and producing enterprise journalism.
+As deputy editor at Time, she was responsible for directing the arc of news and feature coverage and producing enterprise journalism. less

 New York City, NY; NYC